mrvnthss/intro-to-rsa/README.md

 ## Getting Started

 To get started right away, simply open the notebook in [Google Colab](https://colab.research.google.com/github/mrvnthss/intro-to-rsa/blob/main/intro-to-rsa.ipynb).
-Alternatively, follow these steps to clone the repository and run the project on your local machine.
+Alternatively, follow the steps outlined below to clone the repository and run the project on your local machine.

 ### Prerequisites